EvanTheSmith/meal_planner/README.md

 # Usage

 Navigate to the "backend" internal directory and enter "rails s" into your terminal to launch the server.
-Once up and running, open Index.html in the "frontend" directory to use the app.
+Once up and running, open Index.html in the "frontend" directory using a Web browser.
+Google Chrome is recommended.

 > This app requires the free Google font "Lora" to display as intended